 On 30 April 2019, Four Seasons Health Care Group (“the Group”) announced that the holding companies that carry its debt had entered administration.
 The Financial Times (FT) described the step as allowing its principal creditor, H/2 Capital Partners, “to sell the business without any ongoing obligations”.

 The Group emphasised that “the operating companies under which the care home and hospital operations sit are not in administration and continue to be run as normal”.
 The Government said on 1 May 2019 that the regulator for social care in England, the Care Quality Commission (CQC), was “clear that there is no current risk of service disruption”.

-Four Seasons Health Care Group has over 250 care homes in the UK, and accounts for 4% of all beds, totalling 17,504 beds across its brands (figures as of May 2018).
+Four Seasons Health Care Group has some 340 care homes in the UK, and accounts for 4% of all beds, totalling 17,504 beds across its brands.
 It provides care home places in both residential and nursing settings for clients who are self-funded or publicly funded (those eligible for either local authority funding support towards the cost of their place, or NHS fully funded care).
-LaingBuisson noted in July 2018 that the Group had a “high exposure to public pay”, which had negatively impacted its profitability as a result of “government austerity and downward pressure on council paid fee rates”.
+Care market analysts LaingBuisson noted in July 2018 that the Group had a “high exposure to public pay”, which had negatively impacted its profitability as a result of “government austerity and downward pressure on council paid fee rates”.

-The Group was bought in 2012 by Terra Firma, a private equity company run by Guy Hands, a move which involved accumulating a significant amount of debt.
-However, the current position is that Terra Firma is now only the nominal owner of the Group: the Group’s creditors, in particular H/2 Capital Partners, have taken effective control of the Group since December 2017 after a deal was made for a “standstill agreement” concerning a £26 million interest payment that was due.
+The Group was bought in 2012 by Terra Firma, a private equity company, a move which involved the Group accumulating a significant amount of debt.
+However, the current position is that Terra Firma is now only the nominal owner of the Group: the Group’s creditors, in particular H/2 Capital Partners, took effective control of the Group in December 2017 after a deal was made for a “standstill agreement” concerning a £26 million interest payment that was due.

 Commons Briefing papers CBP-8004